-- (i) The lot or parcel on which the dwelling will be sited is not high-value farmland as defined in Section 137.130 (d); or - (j) The lot or parcel on which the dwelling will be sited is high-value farmland as defined in $MCC\ 17.137.130(D)(2)$ or (3). - (k).
-The lot or parcel on which the dwelling is to be sited is high-value farmland as defined in $MCC\ 17.137.130(D)(1)$ and:
+- (i) The lot or parcel on which the dwelling will be sited is not high-value farmland as defined in Section 137.130 (d); or - (j) The lot or parcel on which the dwelling will be sited is high-value farmland as defined in MCC 17.137.130(D) (2) or (3). - (k).
+The lot or parcel on which the dwelling is to be sited is high-value farmland as defined in MCC 17.137.130(D) (1) and:

-Approximately 65 percent of the soils on the parcel are Class II, Jory and McAlpin, which are defined as high-value in MCC 17.137.130(D)(1).
+Approximately 98 percent of the soils on the parcel are Class II, Jory, which are defined as high-value in MCC 17.137.130(D)(1).
 The criteria that apply to this these types of soils are:

-(1).
-The hearings officer determines that:
+- (1).
+The hearings officer determines that: - i.

-i.
 The lot or parcel cannot practicably be managed for farm use, by itself or in conjunction with other land, due to extraordinary circumstances inherent in the land or its physical setting that do not apply generally to other land in the vicinity.
 For the purposes of this section, this criterion asks whether the subject lot or parcel can be physically put to farm use without undue hardship or difficulty because of extraordinary circumstances inherent in the land or its physical setting.
 Neither size alone nor a parcel's limited economic potential demonstrates that a lot or parcel cannot be practicably managed for farm use.
 Examples of "extraordinary circumstances inherent in the land or its physical setting" include very steep slopes, deep ravines, rivers, streams, roads, railroad or utility lines or other similar natural or physical barriers that by themselves or in combination separate the subject lot or parcel from adjacent agricultural land and prevent it from being practicably managed for farm use by itself or together with adjacent or nearby farms.
-A lot or parcel that has been put to farm use despite the proximity of a natural barrier or since the placement of a physical barrier shall be presumed manageable for farm use; and
+A lot or parcel that has been put to farm use despite the proximity of a natural barrier or since the placement of a physical barrier shall be presumed manageable for farm use; and an intensive farm dependent upon irrigation.
+The shape and topography of the land makes it not conducive to farming grain or grass crops.

-Applicant indicates that the parcel is only 9.74 acres in size with overgrown trees that are not commercially viable.
-It is a narrow lot running north to south and boarded on the east and west by similar parcels hat contain homes.
-Property to the south contains the Joryville Park.
-The property is in a designated groundwater limited area, since there are no water rights, it would not possible to establish an intensive farm dependent upon irrigation.
-The slope, shape, and topography of the land makes it not conducive to farming grain or grass crops.
 If a home site is approved on the parcel it could enable the owner to do some hobby farming where profit margins are not critical.
 This criterion is satisfied.

-ii The use will not force a significant change in or significantly increase the cost of farm or forest practices on surrounding lands devoted to farm or forest use; and applicant and subsequent owners that there are farm or timber operations in the area.
-This standard is criterion is met.
+Applicant indicates that the parcel is only 4.71 acres in size and is currently fallow.
+It is triangular shaped parcel with frontage on Skyline Road.
+Surrounding properties to the north, east, and south are developed with rural homesites.
+The property is in a designated groundwater limited area, since there are no water rights; it would not possible to establish ii The use will not force a significant change in or significantly increase the cost of farm or forest practices on surrounding lands devoted to farm or forest use; and

 There are no commercial farming operations on adjacent properties.
 The development standards in the zone should provide adequate buffer to mitigate any potential impacts.
 In addition, MCC 17.137.100(c) requires that a Declaratory Statement be recorded with the property deed because the subject property is in a resource zone.
-This serves to notify the
+This serves to notify the applicant and subsequent owners that there are farm or timber operations in the area.
+This standard is criterion is met.